dbrennand/ansible-gitpod-workspace/README.md

     gp init
     ```

-3. Add the following to the top of the `.gitpod.yml` file: `image: ghcr.io/dbrennand/ansible-gitpod-workspace:latest`
+3. Add the following to the top of `.gitpod.yml`: `image: ghcr.io/dbrennand/ansible-gitpod-workspace:latest`

 That's it!
 Enjoy 🚀✨